oscc-ip/vga/doc/datasheet.md

 ## Datasheet

 ### Overview
-The `vga` IP is a fully parameterised soft IP recording the SoC architecture and ASIC backend informations.
+The `vgalcd` IP is a fully parameterised soft IP recording the SoC architecture and ASIC backend informations.
 The IP features an APB4 slave register interface, fully compliant with the AMBA APB Protocol Specification v2.0 and.
 In addition, the IP features an AXI4 master interface, support memory-map read operation.

 ### Feature
 * VGA and LCD mode support